michaeloliverx/iw3-console-codjumper/README.md

 - Various visual tweaks
 - Ability to spawn stationary bots

+### Enhanced Features

+The mod ships with an enhanced version that includes additional features.
+These features require engine modifications and are only available on Xbox 360 and Xenia.

 ## Usage

 This mod is compatible with the following setups: